2016 Vice-Chancellor's award winners announced

 - Dr Jane Rich, Faculty of Health and Medicine

-- Dr Raymond Chiong, Faculty of Science and IT
+- Dr Raymond Chiong, Faculty of Science

 RESEARCH SUPERVISION EXCELLENCE

 - Associate Professor Olivier Buzzi, Faculty of Engineering and Built Environment